phoe/pseudonyms/README.md

 ```
 A reader macro will automatically translate it to its normal version of `longpackagename:something.` This is usable both within the REPL and within usual code.

-The reader macro character is also settable:
+The reader macro character is also settable from the default #\$:
 ```common-lisp
 > (set-pseudonym-macro-character #\^)
 ```